 The microspheres were characterized for their particle size, morphology, encapsulation efficiency, and drug loading.
 The particle size and size distribution of the microspheres were analyzed using a laser diffraction particle analyzer.
-The morphology of the microspheres was observed by scanning electron microscopy The (SEM). encapsulation efficiency and drug loading determined HPLC.
-The were by encapsulation efficiency of the microspheres was found to be 75%, while the drug loading was found to be 6%.
+The morphology of the microspheres observed by scanning electron microscopy (SEM).
+The encapsulation efficiency and drug loading were determined by HPLC.
+The encapsulation efficiency of microspheres was found to be 75%, while the drug loading was found to be 6%.
 These results indicated that the microspheres were able to effectively encapsulate B. serrata extract and that the amount of extract in the microspheres was within the therapeutic range [16].